Emperor Yuan of Jin: After the fall of Luoyang

 In July 311, after Sima Yue died in April, Luoyang fell to Han forces and Emperor Huai was captured during the Disaster of Yongjia.
 A high-ranking minister, Xun Fan, escaped from Luoyang and founded a provisional government near the former capital.
 With Xun Fan's assent, Sima Rui began to exercise more imperial power; he was proclaimed leader of the Jin alliance, and was given authority to appoint and dismiss chief officials.
 With many officials fleeing south of the Yangtze, Wang Dao advised Sima Rui to recruit talented men from northern emigre families to serve in his administration.
 Sima Rui chose more than a hundred officials from the northern emigres, and they were known as the "106 Officials".

 South of the Huai river and west of Sima Rui, Jiang province (江州 (Jīangzhōu), modern Jiangxi) inspector Hua Yi and Yu province (豫州 (Yùzhōu), present-day central Anhui) inspector Pei Xian refused to acknowledge Sima Rui's authority.
 The prince sent Wang Dun to campaign against them, killing Hua and forcing Pei to flee before replacing them with his own followers.
 In the central Yangtze region, the provinces of Jing (荊州 (Jīngzhōu), present-day Hubei) and Xiang (湘州 (Xiāng zhōu), present-day Hunan) had been struggling with a refugee crisis due to the war with the Cheng-Han dynasty in Sichuan.
-These refugees (primarily led by Du Tao) rebelled in 311, ousting the inspector of Xiang and defeating Jing inspector Wang Cheng.
-Sima Rui expanded his influence into the central Yangtze, installing his own inspector of Xiang and convincing Wang Cheng to resign.
-Commanded by Wang Dun and other generals who included Tao Kan and Zhou Fang, the agrarian rebels resisting Jin rule in Jing and Xiang were subjugated.
+These refugees (primarily led by Du Tao) rebelled in 311, ousting the inspector of Xiang and defeating the inspector of Jing Wang Cheng (younger brother of Wang Yan).
+Sima Rui expanded his influence into the central Yangtze, installing his own Inspector of Xiang and convincing Wang Cheng to resign.
+Forces commanded by Wang Dun and other generals, including Tao Kan and Zhou Fang, managed to subjugate the agrarian rebels resisting Jin rule in Jing and Xiang.